laprej/laprej-www/courses/rpi-csci-2500-2016-spring.md

 functions working.
 For example, reading - worth 10 points, writing -- worth 10 points as file correctly, and then doing the calculation correctly -- worth 65 points.
-Note that programs that either don't compile or generate a ``core dump'' typically get no more than 20 points of the 85.
-Thus, your max score for a ``properly commented'' program that fails in some fundamental way is only 35 points even if you spent 100 hours of time on it.
+Note that programs that either don't compile or generate a `core dump` typically get no more than 20 points of the 85.
+Thus, your max score for a "properly commented" program that fails in some fundamental way is only 35 points even if you spent 100 hours of time on it.
 Non-programming assignments/homeworks are graded on a per-problems basis.
 Typically 5 problems will be given and each is worth 20 points.